Language-Research-Technology/ldac-profile/profile/profile.md

 ### DerivedMaterial

+- MUST have a @type value of “DerivedMaterial" and MAY have other @type values

+- MAY have a `modality` property which SHOULD be a reference to one or more of the Language Data Commons Modality Terms: SpokenLanguage,  WrittenLanguage,  Song,  Gesture,  SignLanguage,  WhistledLanguage (this information may be summarisable from collection members)

+- MUST a language property, or the RepositoryObject that is `partOf` MUST have a language property, referencing a Language item (language my be inhereted from the parent RepoObject)

+- SHOULD have a derivedFrom property which references a PrimaryMaterial entity

-DerivedMaterial MAY be a down-sampled or excepted video or audio file (see [[example]{.underline}](#paradisec-item)) or MAY be a ContextualEntity referencing a primary text such as a book (see [[example](#primarymaterial-as-a-contextual-entity)[)](#paradisec-item)].
+DerivedMaterial MAY be a down-sampled or edited video or audio file (see [[example]{.underline}](#paradisec-item)) or MAY be a ContextualEntity referencing a primary text such as a book (see [[example](#primarymaterial-as-a-contextual-entity)[)](#paradisec-item)].